Harrison Scheer is a trial lawyer who represents both plaintiffs and defendants in complex commercial litigation.

-During law school, Mr. Scheer worked as a summer associate at AZA for two years, and worked remotely during his last year of law school.
+Mr. Scheer began working at AZA in 2016 as a summer associate and worked remotely during his last year of law school.
 He aided several trial teams and researched and drafted motions from original complaints to jury charges.
 He helped on energy sector cases involving contract disputes, trade secrets and covenants not to compete, accounting fraud, construction litigation, and whistle-blower retaliation.

 University of Chicago Law School, J.D., 2018